andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 *Grime accumulation, emergency exit… Hermetic seal?
 A submarine CO₂ scrubber?* My project folder kept growing.
 But everything else would matter only if I could get the walls right.

-I started with basics: a half-meter prototype cube with heavy, decoupled double walls.[^cube-specs] I bought mineral wool for the cavities, but after realizing the hair-thin glass fibers would coat my apartment, I stuffed them with old clothes instead.
-The goal was simple — test whether mass + decoupling + sealing = real attenuation.
+I started with a half-meter prototype cube with heavy, decoupled double walls.[^cube-specs] I bought mineral wool for the cavities, but after realizing the hair-thin glass fibers would coat my apartment, I stuffed them with old clothes instead.
+The prototype's purpose was to test whether the wall assembly measurably reduced sound.

 I didn't have the tools, so I asked in a local chat.
 A stranger — Alex (thank you!)—offered his backyard and his workshop, helped source materials, and taught me a few saw tricks on the spot.
 Without him, the cube might've stayed a sketch.

 ![Building the prototype in Alex's workshop]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/building-prototype-in-workshop.jpg" | absolute_url }})

 I assumed a plywood cube would be trivial.
-Then reality showed up: blades have thickness, wood has knots, and tiny errors add up until your "square" box needs quotation marks.
-And every fix removes more material — there's no uncutting a board.
+I hadn't accounted for blade thickness, wood knots, or how quickly small errors accumulate until your "square" box needs quotation marks.
+Every correction removes more material — there's no uncutting a board.

 ![The finished test cube prototype]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/cube-prototype-assembled.jpg" | absolute_url }})